M-Morgane/m-morgane.github.io/about.md

 layout: page
 ---

->I don't want to tell you how to do your job, but somebody has to."
+>I don't want to tell you how to do your job, but somebody has to.
 - David Fincher

 <span class="icon fab fa-google" aria-hidden="true"> <morgane.maurel9@gmail.com></span><br>